 You’re at the complete mercy of Mother Nature when trekking into the wilderness.
-Volatile weather, sparse water sources, steep and brutal terrain — its all a fact of life in the unpredictable back country.
-Harsh conditions will test your resilience and push your gear to the limits.
+Volatile weather, sparse water sources, steep and brutal terrain — its all a fact of life in the unpredictable backcountry.
+Harsh conditions push your trekking gear to the limits, and it’s essential to prepare yourself with the best possible equipment.

 If you’re trying to put together an effective and valuable pack for your next trek, remember this:

-There are some pieces of equipment you simply can’t afford to get wrong — your comfort and safety rely on them.
+There are some pieces of gear you simply can’t afford to get wrong when it comes to trekking — your comfort and safety rely on them.

-Here are the most essential pieces of gear to consider while assembling your perfect setup for your next multi-day trip into the wild.
+Here are the most essential pieces of trekking gear to consider while assembling your perfect setup for your next multi-day trip into the backcountry.

 Hauling gear around can be a delight or a detriment, and it all starts with your backpack.